Trichomycterus astromycterus

-Trichomycterus astromycterus is a species of Trichomycterus found in Brazil.
+Trichomycterus astromycterus is a species of freshwater ray-finned fish belonging to the family Trichomycteridae, the pencil and parasitic catfishes.
+This catfish is found in Brazil.

 Description

-The fish is distinguished based off the quantity and description of a number of features.
+The fish is distinguished based on the quantity and description of a number of features.
 It has thirty-three vertebrae.
 It was noted that it shared characteristics with the genus Bullockia, but required further study to determine how much.